USEPA/WNTR/documentation/hydraulics.rst

 Advanced: Customized models with WNTR's AML
 -------------------------------------------

-WNTR has a custom algebraic modeling language (AML) which is used for WNTR's hydraulic model (used in the :class:`~wntr.sim.core.WNTRSimulator`).
+WNTR has a custom algebraic modeling language (AML) that is used for WNTR's hydraulic model (used in the :class:`~wntr.sim.core.WNTRSimulator`).
 This AML is primarily used for efficient evaluation of constraint residuals and derivatives.
 WNTR's